A Complete Guide to User Generated Content

 Not only that, but it can be a learning experience for your brand.
 If you see a customer photo or review explaining that something wasn’t quite as expected from the product description, you can go in and change that on your eCommerce site to help future customers.

-The more voice your give your customers, the better your eCommerce store will perform all around.
+The more voice you give your customers, the better your eCommerce store will perform all around.

 Looking for more?
 Check out this in-depth article on reducing eCommerce returns with User Generated Content.

 In a marketing world that trusts UGC 92% more than advertising, firsthand photos are always a safe bet.
-So now that you’ve learned all there is to know about UGC, it’s time to actually do it!
+So now that you’ve learned all there is to know about User Generated Content marketing, it’s time to actually do it!

 But do you really want to spend your days plunging through the depths of Instagram to find photos?
 Not to mention that you would have to figure out how to present the content on your website in a way that’s stylish and engages customers instead of turning them away.

 There you have it.
 That’s everything you need to know about User Generated Content.
-If you still have questions, we want to hear them!
-Let us know in the comments below.
+We hope you found this guide useful!
+If you still have questions, we want to hear them – let us know in the comments below.